JuanSKr/Sounders-Springboot/README.md

 2. Sign up for an account or log in if you already have one.
 3. Explore, share, and connect with others who share your musical interests.

+## Acknowledgments

+A special thanks to [PeriR3](https://github.com/PeriR3) for the outstanding web design contributions to Sounders.
+The visually appealing and user-friendly design elements greatly enhance the overall user experience of the social network platform.

 ## License Information

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.